 Todays trek start with the track beyond Bumra keeping high above the river and skirts two small spurs to reach Bhargaon (2890m) in 1.5 hours.
 After one kilometer walk at the end of the fields, the track turns north into the tributary stream of Ghautha Khola.
 You hhave to cross the stream by a log bridge to the west side and climb to Chautha (3100m) in a forest clearing.
 After an hour the valley opens out into a pleasant meadow. keep to the left stream until a western tributary joins it.
 Before reaching Ghurchi Langna (3457m) climb up the narrow gully on the north east slope and skirt north across a series of spurs to reach Pine (2430m)Overnight at camp.

-After your morning breakfast get ready for the trekking to the rara lake, it only lies only 8km west of the pine.
-It is a shoret, pleasure trek with the fine views of the north.
+After your morning breakfast get ready for the trekking to the Rara Lake, it lies only 8km west of Pine.
+It is a short, pleasure trek with the fine views of the north.
 On the way to the Rara lake you can take a trail turning west that transverse a steep north- facing the slope.
 After crossing the stretch of fields, climb a small up to the hamlet of the jhari from pina(2500m). it will take just over 2 hours to reach the jhari from pina.
 From jhari you ascend west along a ridge for about 700 meters to reach a low saddles in two hours.
 The large lake is visible directly north of this saddles.
 From here, it is pleasant descent to the medows on the south side of the lake.
 The village site of the Rara (3040m) on the north side is a pleasant two hours walk along the western bank of the lake.
 Overnight at the camp.

 Explore the beauty of the Rara lake and the enjoy the scenery of the mountain.
 The Rara area was designated a National Park in the 1974 and it takes about the eight our t walk around the lake.
 Overnight at camp.

-From Ghorasain village there is trail of descending the valley to Botan (2895m). its one of the beautiful trail with the scenic prospect is to climb Diyabala Danda due south of Ghorasain.
+From Ghorasain village there is trail of descending the valley to Botan (2895m).
+Its one of the beautiful trail with the scenic prospect is to climb Diyabala Danda due south of Ghorasain.
 The climb begins by the west of Ghorasain and takes about an hour through forest to top the crest at 5351 meters.
 The trail then skirts south-east above the high fields of Lumsa.
 There are good views to the south along the Sinja valley.
 The trail descends to Okharpati village (3100m) on a high shelf above Mindrabali Gad.
-The descent from Okharpati to Sinja takes less than two hours.Overnight at campor the home of the Sinja.
+The descent from Okharpati to Sinja takes less than two hours.Overnight at camp or homestay in Sinja.

 Todays your trek will start by crossing the log bridge over Sinja Khola to the east and follow the south bank of Jaljale Gad beyond Kotgaon near Lamathada.
 You can follow the stream for another five kilometers due east.
 Then ascend the ridge (2865m) briefly to descend to the same stream again.
 The trail clings to the south side of the stream all the way for another nine kilometers.
 The trail twists and turns along the stream but it is enjoyable trail amidst forest wilderness.